lamini-ai/lamini-ai.github.io/docs/applications/pipeline.md

         prompt += "====================\n\n"
         prompt += obj.data["transcript"]
         prompt += "====================\n\n"
-        prompt += "Consider the numbers in the transscript. " prompt += "Ask three questions about the numbers in the transcript that require precise answers. " prompt += "Only ask questions that can be answered using the transcript." prompt +="[/INSTR]"
+        prompt += "Consider the numbers in the transcript. " prompt += "Ask three questions about the numbers in the transcript that require precise answers. " prompt += "Only ask questions that can be answered using the transcript." prompt +="[/INSTR]"